EZ-maas2/MetaQuest_ZMQ_ICS/tutorial.md

 Thus, when the coin is touched, the clause in the thread is executed, which leads to the headset sending a “Touched coin!” message to the Python side and waiting for an answer.
 Then, it waits for an answer.
 Upon receiving an answer, a second event in our project – OnPythonResponse - is invoked.
 This event, as you might already suspect, has a subscriber in our last script: WhenPythonResponds.cs.

 The job of this script is to generate a new coin in a Random position.
-Once again, we need a function that is going to be subscribed to the ZMQ’s OnPythomn
+Create an empty game object called Spawner and attach this script to it.
 You can see the script for this below.

 ![image](https://github.com/EZ-maas2/MetaQuest_ZMQ_ICS/assets/85937429/3a95f2ef-2acf-4d11-bbc1-1cdd2ba79c65)